Pasture Mixes

 Pasture mixes, also known as pasture blends, consist of planting two or more forage plant species together as opposed to a single species.
 They offer many benefits over single-species plantings.

-We commonly do a ‘rye clover mix’ consisting of but not limited to Perennial, Hybrid, Italian, Annual ryegrass and white clover.
-It is used to oversow or undersow into existing pasture or damaged pasture to build it up and repair it for another season.
+We commonly supply a ‘rye clover mix’ consisting of but not limited to Diploid/Tetraploid Perennial, Hybrid, Italian, Annual ryegrass and white clover.
+It is used to sow into bare ground as a new pasture, oversow or undersow into existing pasture or damaged pasture to build it up and repair it for another season.
 Other pasture mix examples are custom regenerative mixes, and bushburn mixes.

 These multi-species plantings mimic nature's prairies by providing a more diverse array of grasses and legumes.
 By planting a mix of species, the pasture can maximize use of soil nutrients, sunlight, and moisture.

-While monoculture pastures were common historically, research over the past few decades has demonstrated the advantages of diverse plantings.
+While monoculture pastures were common, research over the past few decades has demonstrated the advantages of diverse plantings.
 Pasture mixes allow the strengths of one grass or legume to compensate for the weaknesses of another.
 They provide more balanced nutrition, greater yield potential, and increased resilience.

-Some common components of forage mixes include grasses like ryegrass, cocksfoot, timothy, brome, and fescues; legumes like alfalfa, red clover, and birdsfoot trefoil; and broadleaf forbs like chicory and plantain.
-Popular mixes utilize 4-7 complementary species suited to the local growing conditions.
+Some common components of forage mixes include grasses like ryegrass, cocksfoot, timothy, brome, and fescues; legumes like alfalfa lucerne, red clover; and broadleaf herbs like chicory and plantain.
+Popular mixes utilize 4-7 complementary species suited to the local growing conditions or farm management styles.

 The use of multi-species pasture mixes continues to gain popularity among graziers seeking enhanced productivity and environmental benefits from their pasture.
 When designed and managed appropriately, pasture mixes can offer significant advantages over single-species plantings.